manjit5190/CGTC_Call_Intelligence/README.md

  - Post Deployment
 	 - Goto Setup > Custom setting > CGTC_CallingNumber__c
 	 - Add value 2 in Time and 10 in number of records.
 	 - Provide access of the application and fields to representatives.
-A profile for testing is already incuded in the package.
+A profile for testing is already included in the package.